Felicity-IIIT-Hyderabad/vimgolf/README.md

 `python -m vimgolf` shows the list of commands.

-First run `python -m vimgolf config <API_KEY>` to locally store your api key.
+First run `python -m vimgolf config "<API_KEY>"` to locally store your api key.
 This will be used to verify the submission is coming from your user account.
 You can get your apikey [here](https://events.felicity.iiit.ac.in/vimgolf/apikey).
+The API key is of the form "Bearer API_KEY" hence it needs to be put in quotes when running the commands.

 Use `python -m vimgolf put 0` to play the 0-th challenge.
 You can view all challenges on the main website.